From The First Stone: Some Questions About Sex and Power, Helen Garner, Sydney, Australia, Picador Pan Macmillan Australia, 1995:

 In a culture where the overt moral view of sexuality is that sexuality is a sin, in a profoundly puritanical culture that is barely masked by the image of Australia as a land of cheerful anarchists, where the sin of sexuality is venial for men, mortal for women – then being told you are being seen by someone in front of you as nothing but the vile thing you must never be, which you always profoundly are, though polite people don’t mention it; which you cannot help being, which is utterly beyond your control –

-It is the very opposite of equality.
+This is the opposite of equality.

 *